DeSantis faces a rocky road in New Hampshire next week, analysts say

 His totals in Iowa helped dispel talk that he might drop out of the race this week if he came in a disappointing third.
 It could also help him somewhat heading into New Hampshire, Scala said.

-Any Iowa boost, Scala added, could also be short-lived as DeSantis’ brand of culture wars doesn’t play well in his state, Scala said.
+Any Iowa boost, Scala added, could also be short-lived as DeSantis’ brand of culture wars doesn’t play well in his state.

 “New Hampshire Republicans tend to be looking for different things than Iowa Republicans, and in particular, New Hampshire Republicans don’t tend to like social conservatives, religious conservatives, culture warriors,” Scala said.
 “So the Iowa bounce doesn’t usually play out very well in New Hampshire.”